-Since August 2015, the Company has been named as a defendant in purported antitrust class action complaints in the United States and Canada alleging restraints of trade in resistors by the Company and other unaffiliated manufacturers, and seeking injunctive relief and unspecified joint and several treble damages.
-The Company intends to defend vigorously against the complaints.
+Since August 2015, the Company has been named as a defendant in a purported antitrust class action complaint in Canada alleging restraints of trade in resistors by the Company and other unaffiliated manufacturers, and seeking injunctive relief and unspecified joint and several treble damages.
+The Company intends to defend vigorously against the complaint.